SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 arkos.init({
   authentication: {
     mode: "dynamic",
+    login: {
+      allowedUsernames: ["email"],
-    usernameField: "email", // Use email field for authentication
+    }, // Use email field for authentication
     // other configs
   },
 });
 ```

+Dive deep about allowed username fields and also see how to login with nested fields from user model on this guide [Example Changing The Username Field Guide](/docs/authentication-system/sending-authentication-requests#example-changing-the-username-field).

 #### `password: String`